akvo/akvo-maps/doc/overview-slides/overview.md

 ### Key-value store (`akvo-redis`)

 - `images/redis/Dockerfile`

+--
 - [Redis](https://redis.io/) server (3.0)

+--
 - Used by the Tiler to store map configurations

+--

 .center[![RedisLogo](https://chrysohous.files.wordpress.com/2012/08/redis.png)]

+???

+If you need to scale up tilers you can use this shared cache to give all tilers a central fast key-value store to lookup map configurations, no matter which tiler got to process the initial map creation request.

 ---